What Is an EPC 2026: Ratings, Costs & Grant Eligibility

 Ofgem's ECO4 scheme is the big one for lower-income households.
 It funds insulation, heating upgrades, and other measures at no cost to you, but your home generally needs to be rated D, E, F, or G, and you need to be receiving qualifying benefits like Universal Credit, Pension Credit, or Child Tax Credits.
 ECO4 runs until December 2026, and it's fully funded for eligible households.
 We've written a full guide to the free boiler scheme that covers ECO4 heating eligibility in detail.

 The Boiler Upgrade Scheme works differently.
 It gives you £7,500 off an air source heat pump, £7,500 off a ground source heat pump, or £5,000 off a biomass boiler, regardless of your income.
 But here's the EPC connection: your home needs a valid EPC, and the assessor's recommendations feed into what your installer can propose.
 If your EPC shows your walls and loft are uninsulated, an installer may insist you sort those out before fitting a heat pump, because pumping heat into a poorly insulated home is like filling a bath with the plug out.
-The BUS runs until March 2028.
+The BUS is confirmed through to 2030 under the Warm Homes Plan.

 Warm Homes: Local Grant is the third option, and it's the most variable.
 Funding amounts and eligibility criteria differ by local authority, so your EPC requirement depends on where you live.
 Some councils require band D or below.
 Others focus on specific property types.
-This scheme runs until December 2028, and we've covered the detail in our Warm Homes Local Grant guide.
+This scheme runs until 2030 under the Warm Homes Plan, and we've covered the detail in our Warm Homes Local Grant guide.

 Here's what most guides won't tell you: having a current EPC isn't just about qualifying on paper.
 The recommendations page is what the grant assessor uses to decide which specific measures your home gets.
 If your EPC is nine years old and you've since added loft insulation, the assessor might recommend measures you've already done, which wastes everyone's time.
 Booking a fresh assessment before you apply can actually improve the package you're offered.